dotemacs/actions-play/.github/ISSUE_TEMPLATE.md

 ---
-title: Someone just pushed
+title: Outdated dependencies
 ---
-Someone just pushed, oh no!
-Here's who did it: {{ payload.sender.login }}.
+It appears that you have out of date dependencies {{ payload.sender.login }}.